gristlabs/grist-help/help/blog/2020-11-hacker-friendly-spreadsheet.md

 single Grist file format.
 Grist has solid undo/redo support.
 Hosted Grist makes [automatic backups](../automatic-backups.md) at hourly, daily, monthly, and yearly intervals.
-Grist has [an API](../rest-api.md).
+Grist has [an API](../rest-api.md) and a [Zapier integration](https://zapier.com/apps/grist/integrations).
 Grist supports real time collaboration.
 Grist supports many [Excel functions](../functions.md).
 We publish a Grist docker image (see the [README](https://github.com/gristlabs/grist-core#grist)), and have an unreleased standalone app for Windows/Mac/Linux that we'll be bringing